A tensor-based exponential integrator for diffusion--reaction equations in common curvilinear coordinates: Introduction

 Diffusion--reaction equations represent one of the most elementary yet effective approaches to mathematically model many interesting biological, physical and chemical phenomena.
 We mention here, among the others, the seminal books~\cite{B86,M03,S94}.
 Despite their apparent simplicity, the presence of a nonlinear reaction term does not allow to determine, in general, an analytical solution.
 For this reason, researchers put a great effort to study appropriate numerical techniques to find approximated solutions to such models~\cite{HV03}.

 Concerning particularly the time discretization, one of the major difficulties of developing accurate and computationally feasible numerical methods for diffusion--reaction equations stems from the linear part, i.e., the Laplace operator.
 In fact, the presence of this diffusive term leads us to address a \textit{stiff} problem, for which classical explicit time integration methods can not be employed unless a (typically impractical) time step size restriction is imposed~\cite{HW96}.
-On the other hand, the usage of stiff-resistant schemes usually requires the evaluation of special functions, such as the inverse (e.g., for implicit methods~\cite{ARW95}) or exponential-like functions (e.g., for exponential integrators~\cite{HO10}).
-The efficient computation of such functions is a crucial task to obtain a numerical integrator that can be used in practice.
+On the other hand, the usage of stiff-resistant schemes usually requires the evaluation of special functions, such as the inverse (e.g., for implicit methods~\cite{ARW95}) or exponential-like functions (e.g., for exponential integrators~\cite{HO10}). {Both cases typically involve using computationally expensive iterative methods at each time step, e.g., those based on Krylov subspace approximations.} The efficient computation of such special functions is a crucial task to obtain a numerical integrator that can be used in practice.
 In this sense, the geometry of the spatial domain under consideration plays a fundamental role, since peculiar techniques can be adopted.
-For instance, for constant-coefficient equations and periodic boundary conditions, a pseudospectral Fourier decomposition can be exploited.
 The Kronecker sum structure of the discretized operator on the Cartesian product of intervals in two and three dimensions, namely

-is another relevant example.
-Here $A_\mu$ is the discretization matrix of a differential operator, $I_\mu$ an identity matrix of suitable size, and $\otimes$ denotes the Kronecker product.
+is {an important example}.
+Here $A_\mu${, $\mu=1,2,3$,} is the discretization matrix of a differential operator {in one space dimension (typically the second derivative)}, $I_\mu$ an identity matrix of suitable size, and $\otimes$ denotes the Kronecker product.
 In these cases, actions of matrix functions can be computed with high efficiency by writing an equivalent matrix or tensor formulation of the task~\cite{BS17,CC24,CC24bis,CC25,C24,CK20,DASS20}.
-Clearly, the just mentioned tensor techniques are not valid for arbitrary domains and linear differential operators, since in general they do not admit a \textit{compatible} Kronecker sum structure.
+Clearly, the just mentioned tensor techniques are not valid for {arbitrary domains and linear differential operators, since in general they do not admit the Kronecker sum structure~\eqref{eq:kronintro}.
+However, in some circumstances, it is possible to extend the approaches to non-Cartesian domains, and relevant examples comprise, for instance, separable domains \cite{FS24}, polygonal domains \cite{HS21}, and domains parametrized by B-splines in the context of isogeometric analysis \cite{MJKL16}.